 Comment

 In a multi-defendant case, this instruction may need to be tailored according to the defendant to whom it applies.
 Where there are multiple infringers of a copyright, all infringers are jointly and severally liable for the plaintiff’s actual damages, but each defendant is severally liable for the defendant’s own illegal profits.
 See Frank Music Corp. v.
-Metro-Goldwyn- Mayer, Inc., 772 F.2d 505, 519 (9th Cir.
+Metro-Goldwyn- Mayer, Inc. (Frank Music I), 772 F.2d 505, 519 (9th Cir.
 1985) (citations omitted).

 “In establishing the infringer’s profits, the copyright owner is required to present proof only of the infringer’s gross revenue, and the infringer is required to prove his or her deductible expenses and the elements of profit attributable to factors other than the copyrighted work.”
 17 U.S.C. § 504(b).
-The statute “creates a two-step framework for recovery of indirect profits: (1) the copyright claimant must first show a causal nexus between the infringement and the [infringer’s] gross revenue; and (2) once the causal nexus is shown, the infringer bears the burden of apportioning the profits that were not the result of infringement.”
+The statute “creates a two-step framework for recovery of indirect profits: (1) the copyright claimant must first show a causal nexus between the infringement and the [infringer’s] gross revenue; and 2) once the causal nexus is shown, the infringer bears the burden of apportioning the profits that were not the result of infringement.”
 Polar Bear Prods., Inc. v.
 Timex Corp., 384 F.3d 700, 711 (9th Cir.
-2004); see also id. at 714 n.10 (approving jury instruction stating: “Indirect profits have a less direct connection or link to the infringement.
+2004); see also id. at 714 n.10 (approving a jury instruction stating: “Indirect profits have a less direct connection or link to the infringement.
 Plaintiff seeks indirect profits in this case.
 To recover indirect profits, Plaintiff must establish a causal relationship between the infringement and the profits generated indirectly from such infringement.”).

 The “fundamental standard” for whether a causal nexus is shown as required for an award of indirect profits is that the plaintiff “must proffer some evidence . . . [that] the infringement at least partially caused the profits that the infringer generated as a result of the infringement.”
 Polar Bear Prods., 384 F.3d at 711 (alteration in original) (quoting Mackie v.
 Rieser, 296 F.3d 909, 911 (9th Cir.
 2002)) (holding that a plaintiff seeking to recover indirect profits must “formulate the initial evidence of gross revenue duly apportioned to relate to the infringement” (citation omitted)); see also Mackie, 296 F.3d at 916 (holding that an artist could not recover indirect profits unless he demonstrated with “non-speculative evidence” a causal link between the infringement and subsequent indirect profits, such as how many individuals subscribed to the symphony because the artist’s work appeared on one page of the symphony brochure).